Robust and cost-effective quantum network using Kramers-Kronig receiver: Experimental validation

 \subsection{Data recovery}

-The first step is to verify the effectiveness of the data recovery process described in the DD CV-QAN scheme.
-In this experiment, we selected a frame of intensity data captured by one of the users at the receiver side and followed the recovery steps outlined in Steps 2-3.
-Figure \ref{fig:data_recovery} illustrates our data recovery process.
-Figure \ref{fig:data_recovery} \subref{Intensity_signal} shows the partial time-domain waveform of the optical intensity signal, obtained through PD detection in the experiment.
-By applying the Kramers-Kronig relation to the intensity signal, we recovered the minimum-phase signal, with its partial time-domain waveform displayed in figure \ref{fig:data_recovery} \subref{Minimum_phase_signal}.
-After removing the DC component and performing a spectral shift, we obtained the recovery signal, whose partial time-domain waveform is shown in figure \ref{fig:data_recovery} \subref{Recovery_signal}.
-This signal was then downsampled to produce a set of raw secret key series.
+We first validate the efficacy of the data recovery process within the DD CV-QAN scheme using a frame of experimental intensity data captured by a user.
+Figure \ref{fig:data_recovery} illustrates the signal evolution throughout the recovery stages.
+Specifically, Figure \ref{fig:data_recovery}\subref{Intensity_signal} depicts the time-domain waveform of the detected optical intensity.
+By applying the Kramers-Kronig relation, the minimum-phase signal is reconstructed (Figure \ref{fig:data_recovery}\subref{Minimum_phase_signal}).
+Subsequently, the DC component is removed and a spectral shift is applied to obtain the final recovered signal (Figure \ref{fig:data_recovery}\subref{Recovery_signal}), which is then downsampled to generate the raw secret key sequence.